101 Neptune East

 We offer a variety of menu items to accommodate most special diet needs.
 If you have dietary restrictions or food allergies and would like some help navigating our dining locations, please contact our nutrition and allergy support staff located in Neptune Central 225, (815)-753-9556 or by email.
 Our staff will be glad to meet with you to discuss your dietary needs and provide guidance.
 If you require a special diet you should contact Health Services for help in securing accommodations.

-Flex Dollars are funds associated with the Huskie Unlimited, Huskie Lite and some Commuter meal plans.
-Flex Dollars can be used in any residential dining location and select non-residential locations.
+Flex Dollars can be used at any residential All You Care To Eat locations, residential Residential À la Carte Locations, and non-residential Residential À la Carte locations.
 The funds are allocated once per semester and rollover from week to week.
 Dollars not used by the end of the semester will be forfeited.

 Huskie Bucks are separate from your dining meal plan.
 Your Huskie Bucks account is a pre-paid debit account that can be used anywhere on campus to purchase meals as well as various services like laundry and copying/printing.
 Huskie Bucks can also be used at many local restaurants.